micmejia/bible-dump/NKJV/Numbers/Num 8.md

 "Take the Levites from among the children of Israel and cleanse them _ceremonially._

 ###### 7
-Thus you shall do to them to cleanse them: Sprinkle water of purification on them, and let[^a] them shave all their body, and let them wash their clothes, and _so_ make themselves clean.
+Thus you shall do to them to cleanse them: Sprinkle water of purification on them, and let them shave all their body, and let them wash their clothes, and _so_ make themselves clean.

 ###### 8
 Then let them take a young bull with its grain offering of fine flour mixed with oil, and you shall take another young bull as a sin offering.